Could more "mother-in-law" suites help address affordable housing shortage in Tampa?

-Tampa City Councilors will look at proposed changes to the city's building code that will include expanded zoning for the construction of "Accessory Dwelling Units" (ADUs).
+Tampa City Council members voted to move forward with several proposed changes impacting the city's code for the construction of "Accessory Dwelling Units" (ADUs).

 ADUs, also known as mother-in-law suites, granny flats, garage apartments or tiny homes, are often less expensive to rent than a regular apartment unit.

-"They're often a standalone unit on a bigger piece of property with a primary home that allows someone to live independently on the property, and they can be rented out," Matthew Pleasant, the senior planning coordinator for the city of Tampa, explained.
+"They're often a standalone unit on a bigger piece of property with a primary home that allows someone to live independently on the property, and they can be rented out," explained Matthew Pleasant, the senior planning coordinator for the city of Tampa.

 Right now, Tampa's code only allows accessory dwelling units to be built in Seminole Heights and around Lowry Park.